Tennis-Konta the last British woman standing after beating Sakkari

-July 7 Johanna Konta kept the flag flying for British women at Wimbledon on Friday, reaching the last 16 with a comfortable 6-4 6-1 victory over Greece's Maria Sakkari.
+July 7 (Reuters) - Johanna Konta kept the flag flying for British women at Wimbledon on Friday, reaching the last 16 with a comfortable 6-4 6-1 victory over Greece's Maria Sakkari.

 The sixth seed announced her aggressive intentions from the first game when she twice drew her opponent into the net before passing her with crisp cross-court winners to break serve.
 Roared on by a packed Court One crowd, she grew stronger and stronger as the match progressed, dominating the baseline duel.